Exercise must be an essential part of every child’s life.

 - Teaching sportsmanship.

-- Teaching them how to follow basic rules.
+- Teaching kids how to follow basic rules.

-- Teaching them how to receive instruction and direction from someone outside the family.
+- Teaching kids how to receive instruction and direction from someone outside the family.

 - Developing confidence.